 Small planets are more predominant in multiple systems than in single systems

 LATHAM ET AL.

-- Possible interpretation of the size distribution - The mass of protoplanetary disk that is not used to build up giant planets is available to be incorporated in small planets
+- Possible interpretation of the size distribution - The mass of protoplanetary disk that is not used to build up giant planets is available to be incorporated in a larger number of small planets

 LATHAM ET AL.